Njue-Munene/Njue-Munene/README.md

 - 👀 I’m interested in building cutting-edge web solutions, including intuitive front-end designs and tools for real-time trading analysis.
 - 🌱 I’m currently learning advanced JavaScript frameworks like React.js and exploring backend development to expand my full-stack capabilities.
-- 💞️ I’m looking to collaborate on projects involving front-end development, technical support systems, and tools for forex trading enthusiasts.
+- 💞️ I’m looking to collaborate on projects involving front-end development, technical support systems, and tools for farmers, and forex trading enthusiasts.
 - 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/njue-munene)
   - Email: munenenjue008@gmail.com